 We are constantly being asked to make a larger Ultra Compact scope.
 So we introduced the 22 f/4.2 UC in January 2010.
 Same award winning design but with 8 truss poles instead of six.
 Same premium Ostahowski and OMI optics.
 All optics are tested and figured with wave fringe analysis interferometry, the Gold Standard in the business.

 I modified the UCs so they are even easier to lift and transport.
 The primary mirror can be removed from the VMB (virtual mirror box).
 At your dark site, take the mirror out of the VMB, set the VMB in the rocker, and set the mirror back in.
 This means the heaviest item for the 15UC is only 26 pounds, and for the 18UC it’s only 38 pounds.
 And you still get the wheelbarrow handles if you want to roll the whole scope around.

 Premium optics and Ion Deposition enhanced coatings

-Obsessions are built with diffraction limited optics from Galaxy and OMI (Optical Mechanics Inc).
+Obsessions are built with diffraction limited optics from Ostahowski and OMI (Optical Mechanics Inc).
 All on 2 inch glass.
 No cheap astigmatic bendy thin mirrors like others use.
 No fragile plate glass sandwich mirrors.
 No cutting corners.

 These optics have the finest specs on the market, are certified with laser interferometry and have ID (Ion Deposition) 96% enhanced coating.
 Enhanced Ion deposition is the smoothest, most durable, most opaque (no pin holes) and most reflective coating possible.
 Now you can have the best optics, the best coatings and the best delivery.
 Call or email for price & delivery.
 Secondary mirrors are 1/10 wave or better with interferometry certification and coated with 98% Brilliant-Diamond enhanced aluminum.
 These are the finest flats and coatings offered anywhere.